Full-Metal-Messenger/FMMessenger/README.md

 If you no longer think the chat name works for the group as the owner, you can edit the name.

 Deployed Site:
-[Check out our Netlify here] fm-messenger.netlify.app
+[Check out our Netlify here] (https://fm-messenger.netlify.app/auth)

 Our Plan:
 [Check out our Miro Board here.] https://miro.com/app/board/uXjVOC-e9uc=/?share_link_id=786458000461